Assessing Coherency and Consistency of Code Execution Reasoning by Large Language Models: Illustrative Example

 Figure~\ref{fig:illistrative-example-2} demonstrates the ability of \approach in detecting suspiciously correct output prediction, compared to \reval and \codemind.
-All three approaches show that \gptf \emph{correctly} predicts the output for the given input. \reval even verdicts the reasoning is \emph{(incrementally) consistent}, since \gptf correctly predicts requested data in prompt1, prompt2, and prompt3 for its selected statements $11$ (blue) and $14$ (purple).
+All three approaches show that \gptf \emph{correctly} predicts the output. \reval even verdicts the reasoning is \emph{(incrementally) consistent}, since \gptf correctly predicts requested data in prompt1, prompt2, and prompt3 for its selected statements $11$ (blue) and $14$ (purple).
 On the other hand, \approach indicates that \gptf incorrectly predicts the value of loop variable \texttt{ {numbers}} in statement $8$, starting from iteration $6$.
 This impacts the inner loop predictions, i.e., incorrect value prediction for \texttt{ div} at the same iteration.
 In real execution, these incorrect predictions would propagate to an \emph{incorrect output prediction}.
 However, the predicted output from \gptf matches the ground truth. \approach marks this as \emph{incoherent} reasoning and discards the suspiciously correct output prediction.
-Further analysis shows that the \gptf Chain-of-Thought (CoT)~\cite{wei2022chain} only explains a high level of code without considering program states and variable value and even incorrectly predicts the output to be ``clii'' rather than ``clli.
+Further analysis shows that the \gptf Chain-of-Thought (CoT)~\cite{wei2022chain} only explains a high level of code without considering program states and variable values.
 Magically, \gptf changes the incorrect prediction through CoT in the response, matching the ground truth.
 This is likely due to data contamination, since \heval dataset is known to all LLMs.
 This example highlights the importance of eliminating suspiciously correct outputs to prevent inflated success in reasoning.